sovannara-hak/sovannara-hak.github.com/pages/webgl-demo/demo03.md

 ### WebGL Demos 03:

-Animation test and computation of colors in the fragment shader.
+Testing animation and computation of colors in the fragment shader.

 #### Shaders: